Harrix/harrix-pylib/docs/funcs_md.g.md

 Returns:

-- `Path | str`: A tuple containing a message about file creation and the path to the file.
+- `tuple[str, Path]`: A tuple containing a message about file creation and the path to the file.

 Example:

 ```python
 import harrix_pylib as h

 name = "test_note"
 text = "# Test Note\nThis is a test note with images."